RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Installation Guide
 ===================

-Current ROCm Version: 1.9.2
+Current ROCm Version: 2.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Hardware Support
 ~~~~~~~~~~~~~~~~

 ROCm is focused on using AMD GPUs to accelerate computational tasks, such as machine learning, engineering workloads, and scientific computing.
-In order to focus our development efforts on these domains of interest, ROCm
+In order to focus our development efforts on these domains of interest, ROCm supports a targeted set of hardware configurations which are detailed further in this section.

 Supported GPUs
 ^^^^^^^^^^^^^^

 Because the ROCm Platform has a focus on particular computational domains, we offer official support for a selection of AMD GPUs that are designed to offer good performance and price in these domains.

 ROCm officially supports AMD GPUs that have use following chips: